15 Positive Morning Meditations To Start The Day Happy

 You’re at your strongest in the morning.
 Use that valuable time like currency.
 Invest it.
 See a return from it.
 Get something major done.
 That’s starting the day positively!

-I personally do a morning meditation for half an hour a day.
-And I like to vary the type of meditation I do (although I find that the best morning meditation is mindful writing).
+I personally do a relaxing morning meditation for half an hour a day.
+And I like to vary the type of meditation I do (see the link above).

 When you meditate in the morning you focus your mind for the rest of the day.
 That perhaps is why Buddha meditated first thing every morning.